It’s time to talk about a tough topic. The tech industry has a serious diversity problem.

 Nowhere is this more deeply felt than among black men and women.
 There are now fewer black women in tech than there were 10 years ago.
 Cyber security poses a remarkable problem, with “black or African-American” individuals making up only 3% of infosec analysts in the U.S.

 While these numbers are discouraging, it’s important to remember that many people are working hard to affect change and bring more and more dedicated nonwhite experts to tech.
-That’s why, as Black History Month draws to a close, we’re highlighting 12 prominent tech experts you may not know from history and 5 who are working to bring more talented people of color into the world of tech.
+That’s why we’re highlighting 12 prominent tech experts you may not know from history and 5 who are working to bring more talented people of color into the world of tech.

 1. Granville Woods (1856-1910)